Top Christian Books

 Third Council of the Lateran (1179 AD).
 An Ecumenical Council held in Rome.
 Decreed that the votes of two-thirds of the Cardinals were required for the election of a pope.

 Fourth Council of the Lateran (1215 AD).
-An Ecumenical) Council held in Rome.
+An Ecumenical Council held in Rome.
 It declared the necessity of yearly Confession and Holy Communion, and the doctrine of Transubstantiation.

 First Council of Lyon (1245 AD).
 An Ecumenical Council held in France.
 Discussed the Schism with the Byzantines, and the immorality of the clergy.
 Deposed Emperor Frederick II because of sacrilege, suspicion of heresy, perjury and disturbing the peace.
+We read this in the academic year 2014-2015.

 Second Council of Lyon (1274 AD).
-An Ecumenical) Council held in France.
+An Ecumenical Council held in France.
 Attended by 500 bishops, and such dignitaries as Bonaventure and Albertus Magnus.
 Thomas Aquinas died on his way to the Council.
 The Council established union between Eastern and Western Churches.

 A Life of St. Francis.
-By Bonaventura (died 1274 AD), Doctor of the Catholic Church.
+By Bonaventura (circa 1225 to 1274), Doctor of the Catholic Church.

 ERA OF PAPAL SCHISMS: 1294 to 1417 AD